 What is child abuse?

-Child abuse, according to the CPSL, means intentionally, knowingly or recklessly doing any of the following:
+Child abuse, according to the Child Protective Services Law (CPSL), means intentionally, knowingly or recklessly doing any of the following:

 - Causing bodily injury to a child through any recent act or failure to act.

 - Fabricating, feigning or intentionally exaggerating or inducing a medical symptom or disease which results in a potentially harmful medical evaluation or treatment to the child through any recent act.

 - Causing or substantially contributing to serious mental injury to a child through any act or failure to act or a series of such acts or failures to act.

 - Causing sexual abuse or exploitation of a child through any act or failure to act.